FOGProject/fog-docs/management/dashboard.rst

 - |homeIcon| **Home/Dashboard** - This is the home screen of the FOG management portal.
 - |users| `User Management`_ - Individual administrators of the FOG resources.
 - |hosts| `Host Management`_ - This section houses the hosts, which are the pcs to be imaged or to extract images from.
 - |groups| `Group Management`_ - This section houses groups, which are similar PCS’ that need tasks done en-masse.
 - |Images| `Image Management`_ - This section allows you to manage the image files stored on the FOG server.
-- |storage| `Storage Node Management <storag`_ - This section allows you to add/remove storage nodes from the FOG system.
+- |storage| `Storage Node Management`_ - This section allows you to add/remove storage nodes from the FOG system.
-- |snapinIcon| `Snap-in Management`_ - This section provides ways to automate various post-imaging tasks, not covered in this refument
+- |snapinIcon| `Snapin Management`_ - This section provides ways to automate various post-imaging tasks, not covered in this refument
 - |printer| `Printer Management`_ - This section allows for management of printers, allowing you create printer objects that can later be assigned to hosts or groups.
-- |service| `:Service Configuration`_ - This section allows you to control how the *client* service functions.
+- |service| `Fog Service/Client Management`_ - This section allows you to control how the *client* service functions.
 - |tasks| `Task Management`_ - This section allow you to perform imaging tasks such as acquiring or deploying images.
 - |reports| `Report Management`_ - Reports let you pull information from the FOG database either as HTML, pdf, or csv.
-- |configIcon| `Fog Configuration/Settings`_ - The section has the rest of the settings that don't fit anywhere else like the kernel updater, client service updater, iPXE edits, MAC address list, Log viewer
+- |configIcon| `Other Settings`_ - The section has the rest of the settings that don't fit anywhere else like the kernel updater, client service updater, iPXE edits, MAC address list, Log viewer
 - |plugins| `Plugins`_ - Plugins add more functionality to FOG.
 Must be enabled in *Fog Configuration*
 - |logoff| **Logoff** - Click this to log off of the Fog web UI